updated July 2023

-We’ve compared the entire line of Amerisleep Mattresses to the Sleep Number Beds so you can find the mattress of your dreams.
+We compare the lineups of Amerisleep and Sleep Number mattresses to help you find the bed of your dreams.

 Amerisleep and Sleep Number are luxury mattress companies with high customer satisfaction ratings.
 While they each offer a wide range of high-quality mattresses, their construction and feel could not be more different.